-My role is to carry out ecological research, primarily on climate change impacts.
+Blaise's role is to carry out ecological research, primarily on climate change impacts.
 Recent projects include multi-taxa modelling of the impact of climate change on UK biodiversity and the impacts of phenological mismatch.
-Much of my work involves combining BTO's large-scale datasets with data from other national monitoring schemes.
+Much of her work involves combining BTO's large-scale datasets with data from other national monitoring schemes.

-I have a broad interest in conservation ecology.
-In particular I am interested in disentangling the impact of climate and land-use factors on populations to identify vulnerable species and populations, drivers of change and to predict future changes.
+Blaise has a broad interest in conservation ecology.
+In particular she is interested in disentangling the impact of climate and land-use factors on populations to identify vulnerable species and populations, drivers of change and to predict future changes.
 This encompasses examining shifting species interactions as species respond in a variety of ways to change.
-I am also interested in research into the best use of conservation practices such as agri-environmental schemes and habitat protection and restoration.
+Blaise is also interested in research into the best use of conservation practices such as agri-environmental schemes and habitat protection and restoration.

 Martay, B., Robertshaw, T., Doberski, J. & Thomas, A. 2014.
 Does dispersal limit the re-colonisation of created fenland by a wetland beetle Carabus granulatus?
 An assessment using direct measurements of dispersal and genetics.
 Restoration Ecology 22, 590-597.

 Martay, B., Hughes, F.M.R. & Doberski, J. 2012.
 A comparison of created and ancient fenland using ground beetles as a measure of conservation value.
 Insect conservation and diversity 5, 251-263.

 Climate change and migratory species: a review of impacts, conservation actions, indicators and ecosystem services.

 Part 1 documents a review of literature which was carried out to identify the impacts of climate change